multiversx/mx-sdk-dapp/README.md

 ```

 ### 2. Provider interaction
-Using the Unlock Panel...

 Once your dApp has loaded, the first user action is logging in with a chosen provider.
-There are two ways to perform a login.
+There are two ways to perform a login, namely using the `UnlockPanelManager` and programatic login using the `ProviderFactory`.

 #### 2.1 Using the `UnlockPanelManager`
 By using the provided UI, you get the benefit of having all supported providers ready for login in a side panel.
 You simply need to link the `unlockPanelManager.openUnlockPanel` to a user action.